Le Negresco Nice Review: The Iconic French Riviera Hotel

 The Rooms

-The rooms at Le Negresco are spacious and have everything you need for a comfortable stay.
-Each room has its own unique charm, and every floor has a different vibe, so be sure to explore all the levels during your stay.
-The hotel offers two main views: sea view and courtyard.
-We went for the courtyard view since we only stayed one night and wanted to save a bit.
-However, I have to say, the view wasn’t much to write home about—it’s not really a picturesque courtyard.
+The hotel offers two main room views: sea views and courtyard views.
+We opted for a courtyard view since we were only staying for one night and wanted to save a bit.
+However, I do have to say the view wasn’t particularly memorable—it’s not really a picturesque courtyard.
 If waking up to a beautiful sea view sounds like your kind of morning, it might be worth splurging on a sea view room.

 The Restaurant